Michael-Haring/solar-system-simulation/README.md

 ## Disclaimer
 Obviously, the distances must be shortened drastically to make it visually meaningful.
 This required fidgeting with the mass and velocity as well.
-I tried to keep the planets and suns metrics as realistic as possible.
+I tried to keep object's metrics as realistic as possible.

 ## Dependencies
 - g++